MisokralPanovic/qPCR-Analysis-Template/Reports/copy_number_gapdh_normalised_Example.md

 | 113.810273 | 26.59759 | bIFIT1 | Mock | MDBK | NA | 1.293524 | 87.984673 | 76.11196 | 1.1559901 |

 #### Save data

+The processed dataset was saved using the `fwrite` function of `data.table` in the `/Adjusted-Data` folder.
+Its name is based on the target gene that were specified in `params`.

 ``` r
 fwrite(final_target_data,